Man in a kilt

 Statement

 That there are men who prefer looking like women or wish they were women, we all know and should deeply respect.
-Only, here on this site it is about men in general, who might just want to wear a kilt (or another skirted garment).
+Only, here on this site, it is about men in general, who might want to wear a kilt (or another skirted garment).

-'Men in general' is the most neutral description I have been able to come up with, in the hope of not insulting any persons or groups of persons, because this really has not been my intention.
+'Men in general' is the most neutral description I have been able to come up with, in the hope of not insulting any individuals or groups of individuals, because this has not been my intention.

-'Normal' men could have been misunderstood, 'ordinary' men might be connected with really average men in a negative sense, and 'real' men I don't like.
+'Normal' men could have been misunderstood, 'ordinary' men might be connected with being really average, meaning in a negative sense, and 'real' men I don't like.
 Too much macho.
-But these days you must be extremely careful with your language.
+But these days, you must be extremely careful with your language.

 Kilt, Colquhoun tartan